Libertai/libertai-docs/docs/agents/guides/getting-started.md

 ## 📈 Customize your agent

 Now the most interesting part: create the agent that fits your needs.\

-TODO: create your own tools, give ideas, give system prompt example
+Create your own tools, change the system prompt and give birth to any idea you have in mind 😄\
+Feel free to install any dependency you might need, use environment variables... classic Python code 🐍

+[//]: # (TODO)
+> 🏗 More details are coming soon to this section to give you ideas, examples and tips

 :::tip Non-API agent
 If you don't want your agent to respond to users via an API call, you can use the `expose_api=False` parameter when